Rosoboronexport: Operation and Trade Deals

 In August 2021, Rosoboronexport recorded $52.1 billion in orders for 61 countries.
 The share of the Asia-Pacific region reaches around 50% as of September 2021.
 During the Dubai Airshow 2021, Rosoboronexport signed contracts for the supply of aircraft worth over $1.3 bln.
 It includes combat aircraft, helicopters, drones, engines.

 In 2022, Rosoboronexport started to promote the Orlan-30 UAV, the Ballista remotely-controlled combat module, and the Chukavin sniper rifle, among others.
-In 2023, the company started the promotion of the Klavesin-1RE underwater drone, the Nabat automatic communication system and the Z-STS and Phoenix armored vehicles.
+In 2023, the company started the promotion of the Klavesin-1RE underwater drone, the Nabat automatic communication system and the Z-STS Akhmat and Phoenix armored vehicles.
 During the Army-2023 International Military-Technical Forum, Rosoboronexport signed several export contracts at a tune of $600 million (including a $500 million contract) and also reached agreements on joint production of Kalashnikov assault rifles, armored vehicles, guided projectiles on the customers' territory and the installation of Russian unmanned fighting compartments of various calibers on foreign vehicles.

 As of September 2023, Rosoboronexport offers more than 90 models of small arms to the world market.
 The company said in November 2023 that over 23 years of its existence had exported weapons and military equipment worth $211 billion.
 It was also stated that it partners with 43 out of the 54 African countries and that it has signed contracts $4.5 billion worth in 2023 as well as licensed production agreements exceeding 50 billion rubles with them.
 The company chief executive officer also said that the aircraft contracts worth over $22 billion.
 In December 2023, it was reported that the company made more than 30% of its yearly deliveries to African countries.